 STEP 2: SUBMIT AT 99c, THEN FREE

-Like everything else in this guide, it’s simple.
+Like the rest of the tips in this guide, it’s simple.
 First submit the book or box set for 99c.
 If it’s rejected, BookBub will note that you have to wait four weeks before resubmitting.
-However, you can resubmit the same title immediately at a lower price without waiting those four weeks, thus effectively doubling your monthly submissions.
+However, you can resubmit the same title immediately at a lower price without waiting four weeks, thus effectively doubling your monthly submissions.

 So if a title was rejected at 99c, submit it again immediately for free.
 Submitting for free won’t make sense for box sets in most scenarios, but for the individual books, submit at 99c then free.

 (And yes, this does work, and I have had a book accepted for free right after being rejected at 99c.)